About Collections Online

 Collections Online can be browsed by the following collection areas:

-People and Organizations allows for browsing through the artists, designers, makers, manufacturers, correspondents, and authors associated with items in the collections.
-People and Organizations also includes galleries and museums that hosted exhibitions of O’Keeffe’s artwork.
-Looking at the detail page for a person or organization shows the relationships to items in the collection
+People and Organizations includes artists, designers, makers, manufacturers, correspondents, and authors associated with items in the Collections Online as well as galleries and museums that hosted exhibitions of Georgia O'Keeffe's art.

 The search bar in the navigation facilitates discovering objects across all the Collections Online areas described above using keywords or phrases.
 Search looks at the following fields in order by priority: title, artist/maker, description, transcript, exhibition, inscription, other associated people roles.